nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 - Provides ability to map status to color for many use cases.
     - Leveraging this you can depict hot / cold aisle.
 - Provides the ability to set the direction of the Rack and show up.
-- Provides the ability to assign a rack to multiple tiles.
+- Provides the ability to span multiple adjacent tiles by a single rack.
 - Provides custom layout size in any rectangular shape using X & Y axis.
 - Generates an SVG, that can easily be saved from the browser via right-click -> save as.